HdkTkhs/Vmol/README.md

   be safely omitted for the sole purpose to perform the KS-DFT calculation.

 # Usage
 The specification of the real-space cell containing the uniform grids is provided in the include file 'QMpara.i'.
 The form of the grid is assumed to be cubic in our implementation.
-The include file 'mpi.i'
+The include file 'mpi.i' specifies the numbers of divisions of the rectangular cell along x,y, and z directions to define subdomains for MPI parallel calculation.

 # Input files